Road Course Frequently Asked Questions – updated Aug ’18

 A: Helmet rules depend on group/event as well.
 Helmets are not required for Track Attacks.
 For all in-house high speed events (Track Attack ELITE, TrackCross, HPDRE, Open Practice Days, Drivers Club Days, etc) or any rental event we provide the insurance for, helmets must be in good condition and have at least a Snell or DOT rating, although we only recommend full-face with the latest Snell SA2015 rating.
-We do usually have rental helmets available for these events, please inquire.
+We *may* have rental helmets available for our in-house events, please inquire before registering.
 For all other events please check with the organizers before registering.
 Note, some groups do not allow DOT helmets or open face helmets and may require a certain minimum rating like Snell SA2010.

 Q: What are your rules about passengers?